lastingParadox/ff-site/archive-to-markdown/md/ff2/8-siren-squoatlings.md

 **Zander** _(05-Jul-18 06:03 PM)_

-> `News Reporter`: Vortox-56 has been reported to be 100% squoatling-free as told by the Llamanians, who told Deep Space News of an accident that occurred seven GUYs ago."
+> `News Reporter`: Vortox-56 has been reported to be 100% squoatling-free as told by the Llamanians, who told Deep Space News of an accident that occurred seven GUYs ago.

 **Bagelwrecker** _(05-Jul-18 06:03 PM)_